 - Board and batten

-- Dark asphalt, slate, or wood roof shingles
+- Dark asphalt, slate, wood roof shingles or metal roofing

 - Dark snow belts